dnzc/piASM/README.md

 Why?
 Because boredom.

 ## Description
-piASM works with a stack and a memory buffer (refered to as MEM), which are both arraylists that instructions can modify.
+piASM works with a stack and a memory buffer (refered to as MEM), which are both lists that instructions can modify.
 Both contain only integers - strings/chars are converted to their ascii codes, and decimals are not supported.

 Instructions can pop from / push to the top of the stack, and can read from / write to MEM.

-The first line of a piASM file specifies the initial memory buffer contents as a list of comma-separated values.
-All other lines contain instructions, which are run sequentially from left to right.
+The first part of a piASM file specifies the initial memory buffer contents in the format `MEM=[...]` All other lines contain instructions, which are run sequentially from left to right.
 Instructions are single characters, and integer arguments are given by appending `<argument>` after the instruction letter (see the Instructions section and examples for more details).
 Once the end of the instruction list is reached, the program terminates.

-Whitespace is not part of syntax and a hashtag anywhere in a line marks the whole line as a comment.
+Whitespace is not part of syntax and a hashtag anywhere in a line marks the rest of the line as a comment.

 # piASM Instructions